The Ultimate Guide to Worms in Pets

 Treating Cats and Dogs for Worms

-Many worming treatments are known as broad-spectrum wormers, which means they treat more than just one type of worm and are typically effective against all those mentioned on this list, as well as other worms such as heartworms and lungworms.
-Always make sure you are choosing a worming treatment that is effective against the worms your pet is suffering from, or choose a broad spectrum one to cover all your bases.
-Different wormers will have different active ingredients that may or not be effective for your situation, but the most common are:
+Some treatments are known as broad-spectrum wormers, meaning they treat more than just one type of worm and are typically effective against all those listed here, as well as other worms such as heartworms and lungworms.

 - Piperazine - Effective against two types of roundworms in cats and dogs.